-2.7.6 Annual refund to low-paid employees (tinrf_ee)
+2.7.6 Annual refund to low-paid employees (tinrf\ee)

 Annual refund to low-paid employees (madala sissetulekuga töötava isiku iga-aastane tagasimakse) was a non-taxable benefit paid once a year to people with low pay.
 It was valid only in 2016 and people could apply for it when submitting a tax report in 2017 for the previous calendar year.
+Further details can be found in earlier country reports.